Tool Marks: Fundamentals, Striations and Impressions

 Screwdriver tip impressions.
 When a screwdriver is used to pry (rather than to turn a fastener), the tip presses into a doorjamb, a window frame, or a safe face, leaving a compressed impression.
 The impression records the width, thickness, and tip geometry as class characteristics, and the surface texture of the blade face as potential individual characteristics.
 A flat-blade screwdriver pressed into painted softwood will leave a clean impression that captures even minor nicks in the blade edge.
 Phillips or Torx tips may leave patterned impressions that combine class geometry with individual surface marks in the lobes.

-The Association of Firearm and Tool Mark Examiners (AFTE) provides the dominant professional framework for tool-mark and firearm-mark comparison in North America, with significant international reach through collaborations with ENFSI in Europe and published guidelines referenced by the UK Forensic Science Service successors and the Royal Canadian Mounted Police (RCMP).
+The Association of Firearm and Tool Mark Examiners (AFTE) provides the principal professional framework for tool-mark and firearm-mark comparison in North America.
+Its guidelines are referenced internationally through collaborations with ENFSI in Europe and by the UK Forensic Science Service successors and the Royal Canadian Mounted Police (RCMP).

 Class characteristics are general features determined by the design and manufacturing specifications of a tool type.
 They allow the examiner to identify the type of tool (flat-blade screwdriver vs Phillips, bolt-cutter vs wire-cutter) and its approximate size range, but they do not distinguish between individual tools of the same type.
 Class characteristics include blade width, blade thickness, bite geometry, and overall profile.